NafiGit/Ethereal-Machines/readme.md

    - Edit: Allows updating machine information (for SUPERADMIN and MANAGER roles).
    - Delete: Provides an option to delete the machine (for SUPERADMIN role only).
    - Summary: Displays average values for quick insights.
 6. The data will update in real-time as new information is generated on the server.
-7. Use the "Create Machine" button at the top of the dashboard to add new machines (if you have the required permissions).
+The currently opened machine and tab will remain active, with only the displayed data being updated.

 ## User Interface